matt-handy/TheAllCommander/README.md

 To change the default served payload, please use the parameter "daemon.payload.csharp.filelist=HelloWorld.cs"

 From the text client for TheAllCommander, please select the "WIZARD" option when prompted on startup.
 The commands to create either a text stager or a pre-compiled stager will be printed there in a help menu.
+Dynamic obfuscation of the file is available, please follow the Wizard prompts to enable.
 	Note: The stager is only compiled for the user by TheAllCommander server if the server is run on Windows.

 The C# stager by default is generated with random code permutations.
 To disable this, please see the WIZARD help options for syntax.

+# Java Staging
+Java code can compile and run other Java code at runtime, and can be used by malicious actors with the same purpose as C#.
+While the concept is similar to C#, the executions is different.
+In the case of C#, the client loads a complete code base and then loads compiles it.
+However, with Java the local code loads a remote jar into memory, and then executes the code in memory.
+As with C#, the code is never written to disk and therefore is more likely to evade antivirus.

+First, the user will generate a jar file containing a program with a main method, as with a normal Java program.
+This jar file is then hosted from a web server at a location the target client can reach.

+Second, client code which will download the jar and execute that code is generated by TheAllCommander.
+From the command line wizard, use the command "generate_java".
+The first argument is the name of the Main class of the previous Java jar file.
+The second through "n" arguments are a list of jar files to be loaded.
+For example, "generate_java localhost:8010 HelloWorld HelloWorld.jar Other.jar".

+Finally, TheAllCommander will download an executable jar file that can be executed on the client to run the payload jar.
+There is a "HelloWorld" jar file included under "agents/HelloWorld/java"

 # Dependencies
 Java JDK